sergiomelas/KDE-Plasma-X11-Autorotate/Readme.txt

 V1.8: -Removed icon acess from rclocal
 V1.9: -Added forced stop in toggle, added autochange directory in install V2.0  -Added support for plank and pulseaudio
-V2.1  -Addesd support for Pipewire and Easy effects, improved sincronization of rotation with hand shake, Removed backlight managenet because nice to have and creating to many bugs
+V2.1  -Addesd support for Pipewire and Easy effects,
+      -improved sincronization of rotation with hand shake, -Removed backlight managenet because nice to have and creating to many bugs -Corrected Bug on processes